bencodezen/go-blog/source/_posts/monday-go-meditation-game-64.md

 	<p>As I mentioned before, I was feeling rather iffy before this game.
 My opponent was around 4–5k in strenghth, and with my ups and downs lately, I wasn’t so sure that I could even beat him.
 But before I could wallow too much in my own insecurities, the game started.</p>

-	<p><em>Note</em>: Similar to the other YSD match I posted last week, any specific things I learned from the review will be omitted in this game to respect other members’ paid membership.</p>
+	<p>Note: Similar to the other YSD match I posted last week, any specific things I learned from the review will be omitted in this game to respect other members’ paid membership.</p>
 categories:
 	- Commentaries
 	- Monday Go Meditation